What is the Maximum Height of a Projectile and Why Should You Care?

 How to Calculate the Maximum Height of a Projectile

-Calculating the maximum height is surprisingly straightforward.
+Calculating the maximum height is straightforward.
 All you need to know are the initial velocity and the angle of launch.
-Here's the formula you'll use:
+Here's the formula:

 Where:

-- Maximum Height is the highest y value an object reaches.
+- Maximum Height is the highest vertical position the object reaches

 Steps to Calculate

-- Use the Formula: Plug in the values into the formula to get the maximum height.
+- Use the Formula: Plug in the values to get the maximum height

 Calculation Example

-Alright, let's put this into action with an example.
-Suppose you launch a soccer ball with an initial velocity of 20 m/s at an angle of 45° from the ground.
+Suppose you launch a soccer ball with an initial velocity of 20 m/s at an angle of 45ยฐ from the ground.
 What's the maximum height?

 First, let's revisit our formula: